-This summer’s performances are Romeo & Juliet and The Merry Wives of Windsor.
-All shows start at 7 p.m. (except for two in Louisville, which start at 8 p.m.), and take place at some of Cincinnati’s most picturesque outdoor locations.
+Shakespeare in the Park is the perfect way to introduce your kids to The Bard.
+Shows generally start at 7 pm (with a couple exceptions), and take place at some of Cincinnati’s most picturesque outdoor locations.
 With Shakespeare in the Park, you bring chairs, blankets and a picnic, and get to take in a world-class Shakespeare show – for free.

-This year’s Shakespeare in the Park kicked off with performances at Eden Park and Washington Park.
-Our reporter, Jon, brought his two daughters (ages 8 and 5) and had an absolutely fantastic time.
+Last year, Cincinnati Parent Reporter Jon, brought his two daughters (ages 8 and 5) and had an absolutely fantastic time.
 In terms of Shakespeare, Jon loved how accessible everything was.
 His girls were able to walk around if they got restless, the performers came into the audience after the show, and the whole atmosphere was very laid back, festive and family friendly.